 Choose a format that works for you.

-You can create an online portfolio or a physical portfolio (or both).
-If you opt for a physical portfolio, make sure it’s easy to transport so you can take it to job interviews.
+You can create an online or physical portfolio (or both).
+If you opt for a physical portfolio, make sure it’s easy to transport to take it to job interviews.

 Start gathering materials.